Introduction

 Seaton’s influence wasn’t confined to carpentry.
 He ventured into the political arena, attending Republican Party meetings, gracing conventions, and even securing a seat in the House of Delegates in 1869, representing Alexandria.
 Seaton was also a grand jury member that indicted Jefferson Davis, adding another layer to his multifaceted contributions to history.

 But his heart was always with the community.
 He was instrumental in building schools for African Americans and proudly served as a trustee of the First Free School Society of Alexandria.
 His craftsmanship, a testament to his dedication, can be seen across Alexandria.
-Seaton’s touch is evident from municipal buildings to the Odd Fellows Hall, with the latter being listed on the National Register of Historic Places.
+Seaton’s touch is evident from municipal buildings to the Odd Fellows Hall, the latter of which is listed on the National Register of Historic Places.
 Throughout his life, he remained a fervent advocate for education, championing equal rights and opportunities for African Americans.

 George Lewis Seaton’s journey from a free black child in the 1820s to a pillar of Alexandria’s community is a story of perseverance, education, and unwavering commitment to the betterment of society.
 His legacy in the Hayti Neighborhood and beyond serves as a beacon, inspiring future generations.